 AI therapy: $75 a year, clinically validated.
 A human therapist in the UK: north of £1,500 for twelve sessions.

 “Yeah but you can’t eat a chatbot.”
 True.
 But DeepMind ran one model and discovered 2.2 million new crystal structures.
 800 years of materials science.
-528 new lithium-ion conductors — which is how batteries get cheap, which is how energy gets cheap, which is how quite a lot of physical stuff follows.
+528 new lithium-ion conductors, which is how batteries get cheap, which is how energy gets cheap, which is how quite a lot of physical stuff follows.
 AI demand forecasting is cutting food waste in half in industrial kitchens.
 A hundred thousand Tesla home batteries are being coordinated as one 535-megawatt power plant.

-So the cost of essential services and increasingly physical goods is collapsing.
 Citrini’s death spiral assumes wages go down and costs stay the same.
 But if costs are falling too, the floor isn’t the same floor.

 The cost collapse buys time and lowers the stakes.
 It’s necessary but not sufficient.
 You also need a transition.